open-telemetry/opentelemetry-specification/specification/metrics/api.md

   rule](#instrument-unit).
 * An optional `description`, following the [instrument description rule](#instrument-description).
-* Zero or more `callback` functions.
+* Zero or more `callback` functions, responsible for reporting [Measurement](#measurement) values of the created instrument.

-The API MUST support creation of asynchronous instruments by passing zero or more callback functions to be permanently registered to the newly created instrument.
+The API MUST support creation of asynchronous instruments by passing zero or more `callback` functions to be permanently registered to the newly created instrument.

-The API SHOULD support registration of callback functions to asynchronous instruments after they are created.
+The API SHOULD support registration of `callback` functions associated with asynchronous instruments after they are created.

-Where the API supports registration of callback functions after asynchronous instrumentation creation, it MUST return something (e.g., a registration handle, receipt or token) to the user that supports undoing the effect of callback registation.
+Where the API supports registration of `callback` functions after asynchronous instrumentation creation, it MUST return something (e.g., a registration handle, receipt or token) to the user that supports undoing the effect of `callback` registation.

+A Callback is the conceptual entity created each time a `callback` function is registered through an OpenTelemetry API.

+Every currently registered Callback associated with an instrument MUST be evaluted exactly once during collection prior to reading data for that instrument.

 Callback functions MUST be documented as follows for the end user: